saru29/data-analysis/Trimester_1_2023/Project 11 FIT File Handling and Data Pipeline/readme.md

-# Project 11 FIT File Handling and Data Pipeline
+# Project 11 FIT File Handling and Data Pipeline 2023 Trimester 1

 This repository contains the documentation and code for a project related to Wahoo fitness devices.
 The project involves working with the Wahoo Cloud API and establishing a connection with the Wahoo Kickr trainer to retrieve live data.